CopernicaMarketingSoftware/Documentation/Publisher/en/rest-get-tags-events.md

-# REST API: request events with some tags
+# REST API: GET tags events

 To request the events for a specific tag you can send an HTTP GET request to the following URL: